 My American Journey

-My American Journey is Colin Powell's autobiography from 1937 to 1994, when he resigned chairman of the Joint Chiefs of Staff.
-Therefore this book didn't mention his address to the UN that he told the UN Security Council that Iraq had developed mobile laboratories for making biological weapon, and he was humiliated.
-I think he should not have served for President George W Bush with Cheney and Rumsfeld.
-It was his greatest fault that he accepted the Secretary of State in G. W. Bush administration.
+My American Journey is Colin Powell’s autobiography, covering the years from his birth in 1937 to 1994, when he resigned as Chairman of the Joint Chiefs of Staff.
+Because of this time span, the book does not mention his later address to the UN Security Council, where he asserted that Iraq had developed mobile laboratories for producing biological weapons — a claim that later proved false and left him deeply humiliated.
+In my view, he should never have served under President George W. Bush alongside Dick Cheney and Donald Rumsfeld.
+Accepting the position of Secretary of State in the Bush administration was, I believe, the greatest mistake of his career.

-I don't know much about the African-American history or the background.
-Each one of them has its own history.
-Ms. Condoleezza Rice is the descendant of slaves taken from Africa directly.
+I do not know much about African American history or its many different backgrounds.
+Each individual has a distinct story.
+Condoleezza Rice is descended from enslaved Africans brought directly to America.
 President Obama is the son of a foreign student.
-Powell is the son of an immigrant from Jamaica.
-His parents chose to emigrate to the USA for the same reason that Italians, Irish, and Hungarians did, to seek better lives for themselves and their children.
-That is a far different emotional and psychological beginning than that of American blacks, whose ancestors were brought here in chains.
+Powell, by contrast, was the son of Jamaican immigrants.
+His parents came to the United States for the same reasons as Italians, Irish, and Hungarians — to seek better opportunities for themselves and their children.
+That is a very different emotional and psychological starting point from that of Black Americans whose ancestors were brought to the country in chains.
 (Chapter 1)

-Powell was born in Harlem, New York, and grew up in South Bronx with friendly immigrants.
-He entered City College of New York, and joined the Reserve Officers' Training Corps, ROTC.
-It became the first step to his military career.
-After graduation, he entered the Army and went to Fort Benning, Georgia, he experienced open discrimination for the first time.
+Powell was born in Harlem and grew up in the South Bronx among friendly immigrant communities.
+He attended the City College of New York and joined the Reserve Officers’ Training Corps (ROTC), which became the first step in his military career.
+After graduation, he entered the Army and went to Fort Benning, Georgia, where he experienced open racial discrimination for the first time.

-This book reflected well his warm character and also a good textbook for the history of American politics from the Vietnam War to the Gulf War.
+This book reflects Powell’s warm personality and also serves as an excellent introduction to American political history from the Vietnam War through the Gulf War.

 Comments